jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 The tweets are collected within a 50 mile range of Anglophone and Sinic country capitals from 11-05-2021 to present.
 A sentiment analysis is then conducted using the NRC sentiment library.

-Figures 2.1 and 2.2 show specific emotions while figures 2.3 to 2.5 show net sentiment (positive minus negative words).
+The Anglophone countries consist of the US, the UK, Cananda, Australia, New Zealand and South Africa.
+The Sinic countries consist of China, Vietnam, Taiwan, South Korea, Hong Kong and Singapore.

 The anti-authority words include 1) defy, 2) disobey, 3) dissent, 4) oppose,
 5) protest, 6) rebel, 7) resist, 8) revolt and 9) riot.

+Figures 2.1 to 2.3 show net
+sentiment (positive minus negative words), while figures 2.4 to 2.5 show specific emotions.

 <br>